solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 And then in there type `build` which will update the value of `declare_id` in the `lib.rs` file with a newly generated program ID.
-Then type `deploy` to deploy your program to dev net.
+Then type `deploy` to deploy your program to devnet.
 When when the program is deployed you can run the test file by typing `test` in the terminal.

 This will then give you the following output.
 In last transaction you will then able to see how often your token has been transferred: